-Every Saturday and Sunday at 10.00 AM
+Every Friday, Saturday and Sunday starting at 15.30 PM *

-Short description of the private tour
+Short description of the tour

 In this 3-hour walking tour of Bucharest, you shall learn about:

-The aim of the project “The Private Tour of Communism” is to offer tourists a guided private tour that will take them through all of the major aspects regarding life under communist rule in Romania which lasted officially from 1948 to 1989.
+The aim of the project “The Tour of Communism” is to offer tourists a guided tour that will take them through all of the major aspects regarding life under communist rule in Romania which lasted officially from 1948 to 1989.
 Of course, trying to gather in a 3h tour the story of over 40 years of communism is a challenge but the project is ready to offer you the most interesting facts about the Communist era.

 The coming to power of the communists in Romania was a long and complicated process that was done with the direct involvement of the Soviet Army and Stalin who supported the Romanian communist party to ultimately take control of the Parliament and government.
 In so doing, they organized show trials for the most prominent democratic representatives of the political and cultural elite of old Romania in order to send them to prison where under extremely harsh conditions, many if not most of them died.
 In order to officially proclaim Romania, which up to this point had been a kingdom ruled by the German Hohenzollern dynasty, a people’s republic, the communist elite forced the king of Romania to abdicate and leave the country under the threat of executing innocent civilians.
 What followed next was the proclamation of the People’s Republic of Romania that was in fact a Soviet puppet state that implemented the communist policies of nationalization of all industries and private enterprises as well as the collectivization of all land in accordance with the wishes of the Soviet Union.
-Anyone who opposed these measures was seen as an enemy of the state and was treated as such by being deported, or worse, sent to prison where they were subject to an inhumane treatment where they were degraded and beaten for refusing to give up the land that their family had owned for generations, or even for more minor offences, like being related to a supposed enemy of the “proletariat and working class”.
-People tried to put up a resistance and fend off the communist regime as best they could in the mountainous regions of Romania in the hopes that the Western Powers would one day intervene and save Romania, but to no avail and by the 1960’s all such forms of resistance had perished in light of the realization that outside help would never arrive.

 Buildings like the impressive House of People – the second largest administrative building in the world, built under the orders of Nicolae Ceauşescu who wanted to prove to the world that Romania could be an economically independent country through his socialist policies, he ended proving the exact opposite because of the poverty that he forced to people of Romania to due to his megalomaniacal plans.
-The old factories, together with the dark grey colored residential blocs which can still be seen are a sordid reminder of what once was the renown and false pride of the communist industrialization that built homes for hundreds of thousands of people, but at the cost of bankrupting the country.